 The relationship is similar to the one that PokerStars has with Resorts Casino in New Jersey.
-PokerStars will provide the software and the PokerStars brand name, along with what everyone loves about PokerStars, while Mount Airy essentially provides the keys to enter the state.
-Mount Airy could also have their own branded skin, although the PokerStars brand is strong enough in itself, the Mount Airy/PokerStars partnership may just focus on PokerStars, at least for poker.
+PokerStars provides the software and the PokerStars brand name, along with what everyone loves about PokerStars, while Mount Airy essentially provides the keys to enter the state.
+Mount Airy could also have their own branded skin, although the PokerStars brand is strong enough in itself.
+The Mount Airy/PokerStars partnership likely will continue to focus on PokerStars, at least for poker.

-Mount Airy has already been approved for an online gambling in PA, but the PGCB still has not approved all license applications from other PA casinos.
-In early November, the PGCB will award the remaining ten licenses — four for online poker, three each for table games and slots — to qualified gaming entities outside of Pennsylvania.
-Does the PGCB wait to give the final go-ahead until all licenses are allocated?
+Mount Airy was approved for online gambling in PA.
+The PGCB awarded a series of licenses including for Mount Airy in 2018, which was followed by awarding remaining ten licenses — four for online poker, three each for table games and slots — to qualified gaming entities outside of Pennsylvania.

 What is PokerStars like these days?